 Firefox doesn't support Android notification channels, and it doesn't have a general list of all sites you have granted notification permissions to.
 As a result, it's more difficult to revoke permissions from a specific site, but not impossible.

 When you get a web notification, the site it came from is visible at the top.
-You have to go to that site in Firefox, tap the green lock in the address bar, and select 'Edit Site Settings.'
+You have to go to that site in Firefox, tap the green lock in the address bar (or whatever other icon appears to the left of the URL), and select 'Edit Site Settings.'

 Redirecting web ads

 Another type of malicious advertisements you might encounter are redirecting ads.
-These are web advertisements that hijack the parent page, and redirect you to a completely different site.
+These are web advertisements that hijack the parent page and redirect you to a completely different site.
 If you've ever had a page open, and suddenly a vibrating ad about your phone having viruses appeared, you know what I'm talking about.
+You can try a demo here.

 Hopefully, this guide has helped you track down annoying ads on your phone or tablet.
 If the app pushing ads is from the Play Store, remember to leave it a 1-star review and report it to Google.